bcit-ci/CodeIgniter/user_guide_src/source/general/controllers.rst

 Passing URI Segments to your methods
 ====================================

-If your URI contains more then two segments they will be passed to your method as parameters.
+If your URI contains more than two segments they will be passed to your method as parameters.

 For example, let's say you have a URI like this::